Academia, Geopolítica das Humanidades Digitais e Pensamento Crítico

 UNSWORTH, John (2004).
 “Forms of Attention: Digital Humanities Be-yond Representation.”
 A paper delivered at The Face of Text: Computer-Assisted Text Analysis in the Humanities, the third conference of the Canadian Symposium on Text Analysis (CaSTA).
 McMaster University.
 19-21 de novembro.
 21 de setembro de 2015. http://people.brandeis.edu/~unsworth/FOA/.

-MATLIT embraces online publishing and open access to all issues.
+MATLIT embraces full open access to all issues.
 Authors who publish with this journal agree to the following terms:

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.